PeterHorvathIsento/test/docs/en/api-reference/bluetooth/index.rst

    Bluetooth Common <bt_common>
    Bluetooth LE <bt_le>
    Bluetooth Classic <classic_bt>
+   NimBLE <nimble/index>

+ESP-IDF currently supports two host stacks.
+The default Bluedroid based stack supports classic BT as well as BLE.
+On the other hand, Apache NimBLE based stack is BLE only.
+As a result, the latter one is less demanding in terms of code footprint and runtime memory making it suitable for BLE-only use cases.

 To see the overview of the ESP32 Bluetooth stack architecture, follow links below: